meteor/tutorials/steps/react/step04.md

   }
 },
 ```

+Let's go back to the browser and make sure this worked: any new tasks that you add should appear at the top of the list, rather than at the bottom.

 In the next step, we'll add some very important todo list features: checking off and deleting tasks.
 {{/template}}